Inconsistency Masks: Harnessing Model Disagreement for Stable Semi-Supervised Segmentation: Declarations

 \section{Declarations}

-\begin{itemize} \item \textbf{Funding:} The creation of the HeLa Dataset was funded by the Deutsche Forschungsgesellschaft (DFG, German Research foundation), SFB1403 – project no. 414786233 and SPP2306 – project no. GA1641/7-1 and by the Bundesministerium für Bildung und Forschung (BMBF) project.
-16LW0213. \item \textbf{Conflict of interest/Competing interests:} The authors have no other relevant financial or non-financial interests to disclose. \item \textbf{Consent for publication:} All authors consent to this publication. \item \textbf{Data availability:} The authors declare that the data supporting the findings of this study are available within the paper. \item \textbf{Code availability:} The full code is available at: \url{https://github.com/MichaelVorndran/InconsistencyMasks} \end{itemize}
+\begin{itemize} \item Funding: The creation of the HeLa Dataset was funded by the Deutsche Forschungsgesellschaft (DFG, German Research foundation), SFB1403 – project no. 414786233 and SPP2306 – project no. GA1641/7-1 and by the Bundesministerium für Bildung und Forschung (BMBF) project.
+16LW0213. \item Conflict of interest/Competing interests: The authors have no other relevant financial or non-financial interests to disclose. \item Consent for publication: All authors consent to this publication. \item Code and Data Availability: The full source code, along with the newly created HeLa dataset, is available at: \url{https://github.com/MichaelVorndran/InconsistencyMasks}.
+The public benchmark datasets analyzed in this study are available from their respective official sources: Cityscapes~\cite{cordts_cityscapes_2016}, ISIC 2018~\cite{codella_skin_2019}, and SUIM~\cite{islam_semantic_2020}. \end{itemize}

 \begin{appendices} \counterwithin{figure}{section} \counterwithin{table}{section}